plainsightcollection/plainsightcollection.github.io/README.md

 Just create a bookmark with this URL:

     javascript:t=document.title;document.title="Loading...";r=new XMLHttpRequest();r.onload=function(e){eval(e.currentTarget.responseText)};r.open("GET","https://plainsightcollection.github.io/web/flippy/ldr.js",true);r.send();undefined;

+If your browser renders the URL above in a way that makes it hard to copy and paste, you can see the URL in a single text file [here]().

 For details on installing and playing, see [Install a Bookmarklet](#install-a-bookmarklet) and [Playing The Games](#playing-the-games).